-- 2-P.6263 In coordination with land owners, protect and preserve this area as an open space corridor.
+- 2-P.62 In coordination with land owners, protect and preserve this area as an open space corridor.
 Permit only open space, farming and compatible public uses in the area.
 Permitted uses shall be as follows: - a.
 Open space - b.
 Farming and other related agricultural support uses, including flower and strawberry production. - c.
 Public trails - d.
 Active and passive parks, recreation and similar public and private use facilities (except on the existing Flower Fields) - e.
-Electrical transmission facilities - 2-P.63 Prohibit residential development in the area; and prohibit commercial and industrial-type uses in the area other than those normally associated with or in support of farming operations and open space uses. - 2-P.64-65 Enhance public access and public use in the area by allowing compatible public trails, community gathering spaces and public and private, active and passive park and recreation uses. - 2-P.65-66 Allow farming to continue in the area for as long as economically viable for the landowner. - 2-P.66-67 Utilize all existing programs and land use protections and explore possible new mechanisms, as well as new grant programs and other outside financial assistance, to keep the existing Flower Fields in permanent farming and flower production. - 2-P.67-68 If determined to be necessary, the city shall amend the Zoning Ordinance and adopt a Cannon Road Open Space, Farming and Public Use Corridor Overlay Zone to apply to the area that would provide more detail on permitted uses and land use regulations applicable to the area.
+Electrical transmission facilities - 2-P.63 Prohibit residential development in the area; and prohibit commercial and industrial-type uses in the area other than those normally associated with or in support of farming operations and open space uses. - 2-P.64 Enhance public access and public use in the area by allowing compatible public trails, community gathering spaces and public and private, active and passive park and recreation uses. - 2-P.65 Allow farming to continue in the area for as long as economically viable for the landowner. - 2-P.66 Utilize all existing programs and land use protections and explore possible new mechanisms, as well as new grant programs and other outside financial assistance, to keep the existing Flower Fields in permanent farming and flower production. - 2-P.67 If determined to be necessary, the city shall amend the Zoning Ordinance and adopt a Cannon Road Open Space, Farming and Public Use Corridor Overlay Zone to apply to the area that would provide more detail on permitted uses and land use regulations applicable to the area.

-This policy was implemented with the adoption of City Council Ordinance No. CS-145 on June 7, 2011.
+This policy was implemented with the adoption of City Council Ordinance No. CS-317 on March 28, 2017.
+Further, consistent with California Coastal Commission direction, the ordinance applies only to affected parcels south of Cannon Road.

-2-P.68-69 The city shall initiate a public planning process with broad public participation to fully accomplish implementation of the goals, objectives and action programs listed above.
+2-P.68 The city shall initiate a public planning process with broad public participation to fully accomplish implementation of the goals, objectives and action programs listed above.